Quantum Support Vector Regression for Robust Anomaly Detection: Results and Discussion

 The curves of the models subject to \emph{miscalibration} noise show a periodicity of approximately $\pi$, with dips at about $k \pi$ for $k = 0,1,2$, and plateaus in between.
-Small levels of \emph{miscalibration} degrade the performance of the model, but when the noise level is above about $0.25 \pi$ , the AUC reaches a plateau at a level similar to the one for zero noise until the curve dips again around $p=\pi$.
-We conclude that small degrees of \emph{miscalibration} reduce model performance, and that this type of noise should be avoided in hardware.
+Small levels of miscalibration degrade the performance of the model, but when the noise level is above about $0.25 \pi$ , the AUC reaches a plateau at a level similar to the one for zero noise until the curve dips again around $p=\pi$.
+The miscalibration introduces additional rotations in the circuit, effectively changing the states after feature encoding.
+This alters the fidelities and thereby impacts the reconstruction error and overall performance.
+We conclude that small degrees of miscalibration reduce model performance, and that this type of noise should be avoided in hardware.
+However, we leave it open for future research to theoretically analyze the impact of miscalibration noise on the model.